-Pitch local businesses, bloggers, podcasters, YouTube personalities, public speakers and experts who create webinars often to see if they are interested in hiring someone to transcribe their audio and video files.
-You’ll gain more work this way and get to deal with longer bits of audio allowing you to raise your rates.
+Pitch local businesses, bloggers, podcasters, YouTube personalities, public speakers and experts who create webinars.
+You’ll gain more work this way and deal with longer bits of audio, allowing you to raise your rates.

-If you do branch out on your own, you will still have to prove to your skills to potential clients so taking an online free transcription test and sending your results to prospects to back up your resume would be a great idea.
+If you do branch out on your own, you will still have to prove to your skills to potential clients.
+Taking an online free transcription test and sending your results to prospects to back up your resume would be a great idea.

 Have you ever tried working as a transcriptionist?
 What would you enjoy most about working from home?